-The Housing Authority of Salt Lake City and the Housing Authority of the County of Salt Lake are both designated as high performers.
+Housing Connect and HASLC are both designated as high performers.

 AP-65 HOMELESS AND OTHER SPECIAL NEEDS ACTIVITIES Introduction

 Salt Lake City works with a large homeless services community to reduce the number of persons experiencing homelessness, reduce the length of time individuals experience homelessness, increase successful transitions out of homelessness, and reduce the number of instances that clients may return to homelessness.